Kappa Delta Rho: Programs

 The Elmon M. Williams Leadership Academy is a multi-day leadership program that occurs each August (in conjunction with the National Convention in even-numbered years) and is funded in large part by the Foundation.
-The academy allows for undergraduate KDR brothers to learn more about being an effective leader in their chapter and in the professional world.
+The Academy allows undergraduate KDR brothers to learn more about being an effective leader in their Chapter and the professional world.

-The Consuls Academy is a three-day leadership program held every January for incoming chapter consuls (presidents).
-This intensive academy prepares consuls for the responsibilities of running a chapter.
+The Consuls Academy is a three-day leadership program held every January for incoming Chapter Consuls (presidents).
+This intensive academy prepares Consuls for the responsibilities of running a Chapter.

 In 2007 the KDR Foundation created the Kappa Delta Rho Wilderness Institute, which occurred once a year in a different wilderness location around the country.
 Brothers who were admitted to the program through an application process took part in a multi-day hike that was led by an alumni mentor and experienced guide.
-The program was designed to provide hands on leadership programming, substance-free brotherhood building activities, personal growth opportunities, and core values exploration.
+The program was designed to provide hands-on leadership programming, substance-free brotherhood-building activities, personal growth opportunities, and core values exploration.
 The Wilderness Institute continued until 2011.

-In 2014, KDR introduced a total member education program called The Legion.
-This innovative four-year personal development track grounded in the Fraternity's values will combine the latest educational technology with a holistic personal development curriculum to mold brothers from the first day of new member education to preparing them for life after graduation.
+In 2014, KDR introduced a total-member education program called The Legion.
+This innovative four-year personal development track grounded in the Fraternity's values combines the latest educational technology with a holistic personal development curriculum to mold Brothers from the first day of new member education to prepare them for life after graduation.